 The Cerebra Pro Bono Research Programme is an opportunity for School of Law students (and in some cases, students outside of the School) to be involved in research which helps to benefit the lives of disabled children and their families.
 It is open to students in their first year and above and no prior legal knowledge is required.

 Cerebra is a children’s charity concerned with improving the lives of children with neurological conditions and their families.
 The charity has endowed a Research Chair at the School of Law to help families overcome commonly occurring legal problems that they encounter when seeking to access their legal entitlements.

-The research for 2020-21 will follow-on from last year’s report on ‘Unlawful Restrictions on the Rights of Disabled Children with Autism to Social Care Needs Assessments’.
-A qualitative survey of parent/carer partnership NGOs (England and Wales) concerning their experiences of the assessment process will be carried out over summer 2020, prior to students joining the programme.
+The research during 2020-21 followed on from last year’s report on ‘Unlawful Restrictions on the Rights of Disabled Children with Autism to Social Care Needs Assessments’.
+A qualitative survey of parent/carer partnership NGOs (England and Wales) was carried out over summer, concerning participants’ experiences of the assessment process, prior to students joining the programme.

-Student volunteers will undertake a structured review of the data resulting from this survey, as well as follow up research of local authorities’ protocols about what exactly local authorities do when assessing disabled children
+Student volunteers undertook a structured review of the data resulting from this survey, and followed up with research of local authorities’ protocols about what exactly these authorities do when assessing disabled children.

 StreetLaw aims to promote understanding about legal rights and responsibilities to individuals who may not otherwise have access to such knowledge.
 This project offers you the opportunity to engage with the local community, perfect your legal research and workshop facilitation skills and gain valuable experience in preparation for work in the legal or criminal justice profession.

 Students work in small groups to research, design and deliver two interactive workshops covering a series of legal related topics with the support of the University’s Educational Engagement team and a practising lawyer.
 The workshops take place in local schools and colleges.
 Previous topics have included the Gender Pay Gap, Social Media Data Protection, Smishing and Employment Rights.
 This project is open to students in all years of study.